Department of Computer and Information Sciences

 COSC 321 COMPUTERIZATION AND ITS IMPACTS (3)

 Computer technology and its social and economic impacts on organizations and individuals.
-Prerequisites: Junior/senior status and completion of two science courses or one math and one science course.
-GenEd II.A.
+Prerequisites: junior/senior status and completion of two science courses or one math and one science course.

 COSC 336 DATA STRUCTURES AND ALGORITHM ANALYSIS (4)

 Fundamental data structures used in programming and the basic techniques used to design and analyze algorithms.
 Topics include: complexity analysis of elementary algorithms, linear data structures, trees, heaps, graphs, search algorithms (balanced binary trees, B-trees, hashing), sorting algorithms, basic graph algorithms (graph traversal, topological sorting, shortest path, minimum spanning trees), and paradigms in the design of algorithms (divide and conquer, dynamic programming, greedy).
-Prerequisite: COSC 237; MATH 274 (may be taken concurrently).
+Prerequisites: COSC 237 and MATH 274.

 COSC 350 DATA COMMUNICATIONS AND NETWORKING (3)

 Students work in local computing facility under on-site and faculty supervision.
 May be repeated for a maximum of 6 units.
 Only 3 units can be applied to the major.
-Graded S/U. Prerequisites: 6 units of upper division Computer Science or Computer Information Systems courses and consent of the instructor.
+Graded S/U. Prerequisites: 6 units of upper-level COSC courses, 2.75 GPA, and consent of the internship coordinator.

 COSC 412 SOFTWARE ENGINEERING (3)